msh2481/LanguageTransfer/thesis/main.typ

 == Irrelevant data
 One way to understand pre-training on language models is that we transfer some linguistic knowledge from a task wich lots of data available to a downstream task @han2021pre.
 As it turns out, there are many non-obvious effects of pre-training as well.

-@papadimitriou2020learning show that pre-training LSTM @hochreiter1997long on structured but not linguistic data, such as MIDI music, Java code, or even nested parentheses, reduces its perplexity when testing on Spanish.
-It also works in the opposite direction, @lu2021pretrained get performance on different modalities comparable to training from scratch by fine-tuning only the input and output embeddings of the pre-trained GPT-2 @radford2019language.

-@sinha2021masked find that removing all information about word order from the pre-training phase does not affect the final performance very much, given a fine-tuning phase with the correct word order.

-@krishna2021does sample the training data from a completely artificial language, which consists of random n-grams, and observe that pre-training objectives that require processing this information somehow, such as copying sentences in the right order, still improve performance of the model on summarization tasks compared to randomly initialized version.

-@maennel2020neural run training with entirely random labels and find that in some cases it still helps for further fine-tuning.
-Tracing the roots of this effect they find that the first layer of the network adapts to the data.
-More precisely, consider the weights from the inputs to a randomly selected neuron in the first hidden layer as a random variable, then during pre-training the eigenvectors of its covariance matrix align with the eigenvectors of covariance matrix of the data. @chowers2023cnns further show that the first layer converges to the whitening transformation for the training dataset.

 There is evidence that pre-training leads optimization to a flat basin of the loss landscape. @mehta2021empirical confirm it and suggest as the reason why pre-trained models are more less susceptible to catastrophic forgetting during fine-tuning.  @neyshabur2020being also observe it and also show that models fine-tuned from the same checkpoint stay in the same basin.

 == Internal representations